japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ProgressReporter.md

 updateProgress(newProgress: StreamingQueryProgress): Unit
 ----

-`updateProgress` records the input `newProgress` and posts a link:spark-sql-streaming-StreamingQueryListener.adoc#QueryProgressEvent[QueryProgressEvent] event.
+`updateProgress` records the input `newProgress` and posts a link:spark-sql-streaming-StreamingQueryListener.md#QueryProgressEvent[QueryProgressEvent] event.

 .ProgressReporter's Reporting Query Progress image::images/ProgressReporter-updateProgress.png[align="center"]

 `updateProgress` adds the input `newProgress` to <<progressBuffer, progressBuffer>>.

-`updateProgress` removes elements from <<progressBuffer, progressBuffer>> if their number is or exceeds the value of link:spark-sql-streaming-properties.adoc#spark.sql.streaming.numRecentProgressUpdates[spark.sql.streaming.numRecentProgressUpdates] property.
+`updateProgress` removes elements from <<progressBuffer, progressBuffer>> if their number is or exceeds the value of link:spark-sql-streaming-properties.md#spark.sql.streaming.numRecentProgressUpdates[spark.sql.streaming.numRecentProgressUpdates] property.

 `updateProgress` <<postEvent, posts a QueryProgressEvent>> (with the input `newProgress`).